jyp/boon/README.md

   objects.
 Thus most of Boon remains usable even if one does not wish to use modal editing.

   Besides, the vi keybindings do not provide the best ergonomics (IMO).

+  Making a boon-like layer on top of Evil appears theoretically possible, but I judge that the amount of work to gain an understanding of the code such that this would be practical would require more work than using Boon separately.
+Additionally, Emacs integration would still be poorer.

 - Xah Fly Keys http://ergoemacs.org/misc/ergoemacs_vi_mode.html